spegelius/3DModels/PCCase/README.md

 ![](doc/bottom_cover.png)

 ### Front and top covers
 Front and top covers use mostly the same models.
 The whole cover consists of two end-parts and grill-parts on the middle.
+Since the grill-portion most likely too big to print as one part, there's smaller pieces available to print.
-At front the upper end part contains the buttons and leds.
+At the front the upper end part contains the buttons and leds.
-End parts are installed either with dovetail joints or snapfit clips.
+End parts are available either with dovetail joints or snapfit clips.
 The grill parts use snapfit clips so they are easy to install and take off.
+I recommend using snapfit.

 Parts to print (front):
 - 1 x front_top_cover_STL/front_cover_end_W_80.stl or snapfit version.
 Pick one that maches the width of your case.